-Ice Climbing is ONLY for those youth ages 13 & above.
+Note that Ice Climbing is ONLY for those youth ages 13 & above.
 Rappelling is available to ALL youth.

 Given the nature of the events and size of Camp Alexander there will be a hard cap with the number of youth that each event can accommodate.
 Please register early.
-If you do not register for an event you may be left out in the cold ©.
+If you do not register for an event you may be left out in the cold.

+ICE CLIMBING

-ICE CLIMBING: Ages 13+.
-Climb up the frozen ice fall of Camp Alexander with trained ice climbing guides
+Ages 13+.
+Climb up the frozen ice fall of Camp Alexander with trained ice climbing guides.
+Gear provided.

+RAPPELLING

-RAPPELLING: All ages.
+All ages.
 Rappel over rock face ledges.
+Gear provided.

+RIFLE SHOOTING

-RIFLE SHOOTING: Rifles, range, ammo, and instruction provided. \$10 extra fee per youth.
+Rifles, range, ammo, and instruction provided. \$10 extra fee per participant.
+MANDATORY Shooting Orientation Meeting Friday night at the Wooten Lodge for any participating in rifle shooting.

+ARCHERY

-ARCHERY: Bows, arrows, range, and target included.
+Bows, arrows, range, and target provided.